It’s highly therapeutic for both of us: the tree and I.

 There’s a beautiful symbiotic relationship between trees and humans.
-We can’t live without each other.
+We simply cannot live healthfully without each other.

 According to scientific studies, the trees are our life support system.
 “A single mature tree can absorb carbon dioxide at a rate of 48 lbs. per year and release enough oxygen back into the atmosphere to support 2 human beings.”